-Households and population with missing information are included as separate categories.
+Households and population with a missing or "don't know" response are included as separate categories.

 The time to obtain drinking water is the sum of minutes it takes to go to the water source, the time spent waiting to obtain water, the time collecting the water and the time to return from the water source.
-The classifications for the time to obtain water are: water on the premises, less than 30 minutes, and 30 minutes or longer.
+The classifications for the time to obtain water are: water on the premises, 30 minutes or less, and more than 30 minutes.
 The classification piped into dwelling/yard/plot includes piped to a neighbor.

 As part of the SDG period, the JMP has introduced criteria for safely managed, basic, and limited drinking water service that require information on the time required to obtain the drinking water.
 The classifications for the time to obtain water are: water on the premises (including water with a collection time of zero minutes), a collection time of 30 minutes or less, and a collection time of more than 30 minutes.
-As of August 2018, this change has not been implemented in DHS surveys, but is expected to be made before the end of 2018.
+As of September 2018, this change has been implemented in DHS surveys.